GHOST-Aram/friendly-events/README.md

 Visit the [venues endpoints documentation](https://github.com/GHOST-Aram/friendly-docs/blob/main/venues/venues.md) for a guide on how to integrate venues app with your client app.

 #### 6. Venue Types [*View Code*](./src/apps/venuetypes/)
 The venue types app in the system is used for creating, reading and managing various groups under which venues can be classified.
+Venues can be anything from stadium, theatre, cinema hall etc. Its important to have them grouped under various types in the system.
 Find out more about venue types in [venue types documentation](https://github.com/GHOST-Aram/friendly-docs/blob/main/venue-types/venue-types.md)